FGasper/p5-Net-mbedTLS/README.md

 This library, like mbedTLS itself, minimizes memory usage at the cost of performance.
 After a simple TLS handshake with this library Perl’s memory usage is about 6.5 MiB lower than when using [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL) for the same.
-Of course, OpenSSL does the handshake about 18 times faster.
+On the other hand, OpenSSL does the handshake about 18 times faster.

 # AVAILABLE FUNCTIONALITY